-As a part of my interview series about the things that should be done to improve the US educational system I had the pleasure to interview Allison Hertog.
+This interview of Allison Hertog is part of Authority Magazine’s series about the things that should be done to improve the US educational system.

 Allison Hertog comes to the fields of special education and disability law with a highly unique background.
 She is one of only a handful of lawyers in the country who holds a master’s degree in special education.